lammps/lammps/doc/src/Howto_body.rst

 The pair styles currently defined for use with specific body styles are listed in the sections below.

+Note that for all the body styles, if the data file defines a general triclinic box, then the orientation of the body particle and its corresponding 6 moments of inertia and other orientation-dependent values should reflect the fact the body is defined withing a general triclinic box with edge vectors **A**,**B**,**C**.
+LAMMPS will rotate the box to convert it to a restricted triclinic box.
+This operation will also rotate the orientation of the body particles.
+See the :doc:`Howto triclinic <Howto_triclinic>` doc page for more details.
+The sections below highlight the orientation-dependent values specific to each body style.

 ----------

 **Specifics of body style nparticle:**